cwarden45/DTC_Scripts/23andMe/1000_Genomes/README.md

 chrX:2700157-9188835

 So far, I see some indication of increasing African ancestry from other individuals on my father's side.
 However, I know that the chrX prediction cannot represent that same ancestry from my paternal line (although, to be fair, 90% confidence allows for some inaccurate assignments).
 Even if there is somehow psuedoautosomal-adjcent sequence carried over on my Y-chromosome, something about that segment wouldn't be precise.
 However, I think my [E-M34](https://en.wikipedia.org/wiki/Haplogroup_E-M215_(Y-DNA)) ChrY Haplogroup may be more important in terms of indicating that the increasing "African" ancestry in my paternal line could in fact be from individuals who migrated from Central Africa to the North Africa and the Middle-East (and then possibly into Europe and/or the Americas).

-Except for chrX, I highlighted the other segments that could be correct.
-With the frequencies from this script, those don't seem highly likely high AFR frequency (not to mention low frequency in other super-populations); I realize it is more complicated than this (for example, variants with high frequencies in all populations aren't as informative), but I think there is something about this result worth considering.

 **So, I am looking into this result more, since I am currently not 100% certain whether it is correct or not.**  My current hypothesis is that there is still something not precise about these predictions, but I think there is also a decent chance that these segments represent some different ancestry that is different than other segments (at least for the autosomal chromosomes).